nolram88/Prison-Architect-Web-Planner/README.md

 You will need these files

-*materials.txt
-*tileset.png
-*objects.png
+* materials.txt
+* tileset.png
+* objects.png
+* people.png

-To get access to the three files you will need to follow the wiki: [modifying game files](http://prisonarchitectwiki.com/wiki/Modding_guide#Modifying_the_Game_Files)
+To get access to these files you will need to follow the wiki: [modifying game files](http://prisonarchitectwiki.com/wiki/Modding_guide#Modifying_the_Game_Files)

 When you get those files save them somewhere convinient.